 The main draw of course is the view.
 But you’ll need to work for it!
 The climb up to the rock is intense (so…many…stairs) and though there is an elevator, it was out of order when we went.
 But that view is worth it!

 Visit the Smoky Mountains

 Did you know that the Great Smoky Mountains, the most visited national park in America, is reachable in just 2-3 hours from Greenville?
 Okay so this may not be a day trip, but weekend getaway anyone?

 And with lots of different hikes, viewpoints, and auto-tours, there’s no reason not to take advantage of this national park.
-Plus going in the spring will help you avoid the high season and lots of crowds.
+Plus going in the spring will help you avoid the summer (high) season and lots of crowds.